discordeno/discordeno/docs/src/advanced/customizations.md

 };
 ```

-Controllers are amazing in so many ways.
-This is just a basic example but it's
-true potential is only limited by your imagination.
+This is just a basic example but it's true potential is only limited by your imagination.
 I would love to see what you
-all can create with controllers.
+all can create.

-Something worth noting about why Discordeno controllers are so amazing is that
+Something worth noting about why Discordeno handlers are so amazing is that
 it allows you to never depend on me.
 When Discord releases something new, you
 don't need to wait for me to update the library to access it.
 Without
-controllers, if you wanted access to a feature you would need to wait for the
+handlers, if you wanted access to a feature you would need to wait for the
 library to be updated or have to fork it, modify it and modify your code for it.
 Then when the library does get updated, you need to switch back to it and modify
 your code again possibly to how the lib designed it.
-With controllers, you never
+With handlers, you never
 have to fork or anything.
 Just take control!

-Controllers are extremely powerful. **Remember with great power comes great
+Remember with great power comes great bugs!
-bugs!**